rajdeepd/bosh-oss-docs/bosh/documentation/install_openstack.md

-Copy script from  <a href="https://github.com/rajdeepd/bosh-oss-docs/tree/master/bosh/documentation/openstack_scripts"> here </a> and save it as <b>install-nova.sh</b> and run.
+Copy script from  <a href="https://github.com/rajdeepd/bosh-oss-docs/tree/master/bosh/documentation/openstack_scripts"> here </a> and save it as install-nova.sh and run.

     ./install-nova.sh